Turkish Boxing Chief Slams London Olympic Event Over Coronavirus - UrduPoint

 "Some of our fighters are under quarantine in dormitories, and some are in their homes," he said.
 "I am also on my 9th day of quarantine.
 I'm in good health."
 Gozgec said he lodged complaints to relevant world bodies saying the London event should have never been held while welcoming its suspension as a "right decision".

-European Boxing Confederation (EUBC) president Franco Falcinelli had said prior t the London event that he feared the risk of a boxer getting the virus there was "very high".
+European Boxing Confederation (EUBC) president Franco Falcinelli had said prior to the London event that he feared the risk of a boxer getting the virus there was "very high".

 Gozgec said everyone including his family warned him not to go.